Genivia/ugrep/README.md

                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

+           -O EXTENSIONS, --file-extensions=EXTENSIONS
+                  Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
+This  option  is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
+This option may be repeated.

            -o, --only-matching
                   Prints only the matching part of the lines.
 Allows  a  pattern match  to  span  multiple  lines.
 Line  numbers for multi-line matches are displayed with option -n, using  `|'  as  the  field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.

            -q, --quiet, --silent
                   Quiet mode: suppress normal output.  ugrep will  only  search  a file  until  a match has been found, making searches potentially less expensive.
 Allows a pattern match to span multiple  lines.

            -R, --dereference-recursive
                   Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic links only if they are on the command line.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed.
 This is equivalent to the -R option.

            -s, --no-messages